eske4/RunningRouteGeneratorAPI/README.md

    - Visit the [OpenRouteService website](https://openrouteservice.org/) to obtain an API key.

 2. **Integrate OpenRouteService API Key:**
-   - Add the obtained key to an environment variable called `api_key_ors = your-api-key`.
+   - Add the obtained key to an environment variable called `api_key_ors` and assign your Openrouteservice API key to it.
    - **Important:** When deploying publicly, avoid directly uploading sensitive keys.
 Instead, consider using environmental variables, as demonstrated in the code, to enhance security.

 3. **Configure Supabase for Database Functionality:**